-Please contact us regarding any additional optional periods as early as possible in order that we can discuss fees and
+Please contact us regarding any additional optional periods as early as possible in order that we can discuss fees and scheduling of audits.

 RETURN FORM SUBMISSION, AUDIT, CERTIFICATION

 The Return Form is a submission in which the circulation claim is reported to ABC for certification.
 Each circulation claim is subject to audit.